Starfish-develop/Starfish/docs/conversion.rst

 **There are no more scripts**

 None of the previous scripts are included in version 0.3.
 Instead, the functionality of the scripts is enocded into some of the examples, which should allow users a quick way to copy-and-paste their way into a working setup.

+**Analysis is made easier using other libraries**

+The previous analysis code for the MCMC chains left us with a decision to make: keep it baked in and locked to an exact MCMC library (*emcee*) or remove it from the project and let other libraries handle it.
+We chose the latter.
+Our recommendations for analyzing Bayesian MCMC chains is `arviz <https://arviz-devs.github.io/arviz/>`_.

 **There is no more config.yaml**